wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-11-Stream-Processing.md

 A stream never ends so sort-merge joins can not be used.
 Fault-tolerance mechanisms must also change.

+### Uses of Stream Processing

+Monitoring purposes like Fraud detection, Trading system, Manufacture system and Intelligence system.

-**Complex event processing (CEP)** - allows to specify rules to search for certain patterns of events in a stream.
+* Complex event processing (CEP) - allows to specify rules to search for certain patterns of events in a stream.

-In stream analytics, the probabilistic algorithms are merely an optimization.
+* Stream analytics - the probabilistic algorithms are merely an optimization.

+* Maintaining materialized views

+* Search on streams - a need to search for individual events based on complex criteria.
+E.g. ElasticSearch.

-Distributed RPC - allows user queries to be farmed out to a set of nodes that also process event streams, then aggregated and sent back.
+* Message passing and RPC - Distributed RPC allows user queries to be farmed out to a set of nodes that also process event streams, then aggregated and sent back.

 ### Reasoning About Time